Vietnam.vn - Nền tảng quảng bá Việt Nam

-Behind the smoke and fire of riots in France
+Behind the smoke and flames of riots in France

 Báo Quốc TếBáo Quốc Tế06/07/2023

-The shooting death of a young African American man by police has sparked major riots and reignited disputes between police and poor suburban residents in France.
+The shooting death of a young African American man by police ignited major riots and reignited disputes and conflicts between the police and the impoverished suburban population of France.

 Đằng sau khói lửa bạo loạn ở Pháp